naditraining/naditraining.github.io/devops/index.md

 ### 📚 In detail course content

-#### Day 1 session 1
+#### Week 1 Day 1 session 1

     - Introduction to DevOps
-        - Why DevOps
+        - Why DevOps (understanding the purpose and principle of devops)
+        - How a day looks like in devops engineer life
         - DevOps Tools Landscape
-        - How the job role will look like

-    - Linux Deep dive Part 1
+        - overview of what we achieve/ build in this course

-        - Basics
+    - Linux Basics
+        - directories, interaction, file operations, permissions and user & groups
         - Shell scripting
+          - understanding the purpose
+          - syntax
+          - script preparation
+          - script execution
+          - how to debug

-#### Day 1 session 2
+#### Week 1 Day 1 session 2

     - Linux Deep dive Part 2
         - Package management